Why consider counselling/psychotherapy?

 * Substance (Drug, Alcohol and Medication) Misuse

-People who are going through particular stressful events, such as relocation, divorce, redundancy, may also benefit from talking things through, thinking more deeply with a trained professional.
+People who are going through particular stressful events, such as relocation, divorce, redundancy, may also benefit from talking things through, thinking more deeply with a trained relationship therapist.

 I start every therapeutic relationship by actively listening to and understanding a client's needs.
 As such, there is a bespoke component to my approach.
 I integrate a number of psychotherapeutic models and evidence-based approach to work with each individual and couple; they include psychodynamic therapy, attachment-based therapy, emotionally-focused therapy (EFT), experiential and humanistic therapy and cognitive behavioural therapy (CBT).
 Since research evidence suggests that the client-therapist relationship itself plays a vital part in whether counselling or therapy is effective, I invite you to contact me so we may have a conversation about whether the counselling I offer is right for you.
 There is no obligation until an agreement to proceed is made.